jcs/mailstation-tools/README.md

 the new Loader app on the Mailstation.

-Then run `obj/sendload <your binary file>` to send your binary code over the Laplink cable and it will be executed as soon as the transfer is done.
+Then run `obj/sendload <your binary file>` to send your binary code over the parallel port and it will be executed on the Mailstation as soon as the transfer is done.

 #### `codedump.asm`

-Code Dump is used to read the contents of the 1Mb flash chip containing the Mailstation's code and send it over the Laplink cable.
+Code Dump is used to read the contents of the 1Mb flash chip containing the Mailstation's code and send it over the parallel port.

 You need to type the hex values of `z80/codedump.bin` into one of the application slots as detailed above.